 HOW TO MAKE BANZA CHICKPEA GARLIC KNOT PASTA

-- First I added a bit of olive oil to the pan alongside a tiny bit of garlic powder.
-I let it simmer on low.
+- First, add a bit of olive oil to the pan alongside a tiny bit of garlic powder.
+Let it simmer on low.

 - But I didn't just cook the pasta as directed and throw on some dried garlic.
 It would never taste like garlic bread if I did that.
 There are steps to making this dish taste as garlicky as possible.

-- Instead, I prepared it differently.
+- Instead, this was prepared it differently.
 And that made ALL the difference.

 - While on low heat simmer the olive oil in the pot.
 Let it warm up.